 CNAs who are employed in Medicare/Medicaid certified facilities and licensed nursing homes need to have successfully completed a training course and undergo a competency evaluation.
 General Nurse Aides outside of these facilities do not require placement on the registry but may request inclusion if they meet the standards.

 A CNAs status on the registry must be verified by employers before hiring.
 In Nebraska nurse aides can work for up to 120 days while in search of a state-licensed program.
 This grace period in non-renewable and all training and evaluation must be completed during it.

 The Department of Health may consent for military-trained nurse assistants and foreign nurses to skip classes and evaluations.
 Foreign nurse aides must send a cover letter request along with all relevant documents and proof of classwork regarding abuse/neglect, as well as a clean record.
 The request will be reviewed, and the department will ascertain if the applicant must be evaluated prior to their placement on the registry.

 Other state requirements include:

 - Being 18 years of age or older

 - Having a high school diploma or GED equivalent (depends on the training provider)

 - Proof of ability to communicate, write, and read in English

-- A clean criminal background free from arrest, assault, etc.
+- A clean criminal background – no arrest, assault, etc.